 Commissioner Martha Schrader supported the vehicle registration fee but cited it as "one of the hardest votes I've made since I've been here."

-"It's hard for people to come up with additional dollars," she said, noting that she thinks it's likely the ordinance will be remonstrated.
+"It's hard for people to come up with additional dollars," she said, adding that she expects the fee will be challenged.

-"Can't we make this a progressive fee so the people who are really struggling, the people in fixed incomes don't have to pay the same amount?" she asked, adding that she wishes there were better solutions for the issue.
+"Can't we make this a progressive fee so the people who are really struggling, the people on fixed incomes, don't have to pay the same amount?" she asked, adding that she wished there were better solutions.

-Commissioner Jim Bernard cited $30 annually as a reasonable fee.
+In contrast, Commissioner Jim Bernard said $30 annually was a reasonable fee.